Question:

 Residential Treatment in California

 After successfully completing medical detox, you’ll receive inpatient treatment in Orange County California.
 There, you’ll receive medically-assisted treatment and dual diagnosis treatment to deal with any cravings or co-occurring mental health issues you may be battling.
 We also offer residential treatment facilities in Costa Mesa, Irvine, and Huntington Beach for those who desire gender-specific treatment.
-There, clients get round-the-clock medical attention and monitoring while living at the institution full-time.
+There, patients get round-the-clock medical attention and monitoring while living at the institution full-time.
 In addition to individual and group counseling and medication management, you’ll also have access to leisure activities and family support services.

 Partial Hospitalization in California

-Most clients start substance abuse treatment with South Coast in our residential treatment program.
+Most patients start substance abuse treatment with South Coast in our residential treatment program.
 After completing that, many desire something that still provides structure and support, but with extra space and time to oneself.
 For that, we offer Partial Hospitalization in Newport Beach.

-A step down from inpatient care but with more structure than conventional outpatient programs, partial hospitalization offers a good balance for those looking to ease back into normal life.
-Clients can receive care five to seven days a week for a number of hours each day, returning back to their homes in the evening.
+A step down from inpatient care but with more structure than conventional outpatient rehab programs, partial hospitalization offers a good balance for those looking to ease back into normal life. patients can receive care five to seven days a week for a number of hours each day, returning back to their homes in the evening.

 This way, they can recover without putting their daily lives completely on hold, receiving intense therapeutic interventions like group and individual therapy, skill development, and medication management as necessary.